Lowkey: 2016–present: Return and Soundtrack to the Struggle trilogy

 On 26 July 2016, various sources shared an image on social media relating to Lowkey's return to the music scene with new single "Ahmed".
 On 29 July 2016, Lowkey released a video for the single, the subject matter of which revolves around the refugee crisis and Europe's response.
 In addition, a seven-day tour across the UK in September 2016 was announced.
 On 3 September, his next single "Children of Diaspora" was released.
 The track addresses issues of racism and xenophobia, and mentions victims of police brutality in the UK and USA.

 In August 2018, Lowkey announced via social media that he would be releasing his single "Ahmed", which features Mai Khalil, on platforms such as Spotify and iTunes on 2 September 2018, stating that this would be his first commercial release since 2011.
 He also confirmed that he was in the process of making a second album, titled Soundtrack to the Struggle 2.

 Soundtrack to the Struggle 2 was released on 5 April 2019, with UK tour dates scheduled to start less than a week later.

+Soundtrack to the Struggle 3 was released on 28 October 2024.

 Collaborations

 Lowkey joined a hip-hop group called Poisonous Poets with which was formed by rapper Reveal and released one self-titled mixtape in 2005.
-Poisonous Poets (sometimes known as Double P) the group also consisted of Doc Brown whom Lowkey met at Real Deal records, eveal, Stylah, Tony D and Therapist.
+Poisonous Poets (sometimes known as Double P) the group also consisted of Doc Brown whom Lowkey met at Real Deal records, Reveal, Stylah, Tony D and Therapist.

 Lowkey's manager passed on the first two parts of Key to the Game to Jon McClure, frontman of Reverend and The Makers who is also an outspoken political activist.
 Wanting to mix popular music with politics, and mix indie rock with hip-hop, the two formed a supergroup, Mongrel, with Arctic Monkeys drummer Matt Helders and ex-bassist Andy Nicholson, Babyshambles bassist Drew McConnell and a revolving set of other musicians.
 The album, Better Than Heavy, was released for free with The Independent on 7 March.
 The band were asked to perform live in Venezuela on the invitation of President Hugo Chavez.
 Lowkey visited Caracas during the first summit of CELAC, championing Chavez as "a leader who is striving to build an independent alternative to the neo-liberal capitalism which has disenfranchised his people for decades."